dask/dask/docs/source/setup.rst

 Using SSH
 ---------

-For this functionality, `paramiko` library must be installed (e.g. by running `pip install paramiko`).

 The convenience script ``dask-ssh`` opens several SSH connections to your target computers and initializes the network accordingly.
 You can give it a list of hostnames or IP addresses::